 The library is available to students throughout the school day.
-Passes may be obtained from a student's teacher or from the library staff.
-Books on the shelves may be checked out for a period of four weeks.
-To check out any other materials, contact the library teacher.
+Passes may be obtained from a student's teacher or from the librarian.
+Books on the shelves may be checked out for a period of two weeks.
+To check out any other materials, contact the librarian.
+Students are expected to return borrowed material to the library within the allotted time stated at checkout.